Redraw!

 Observation phase

-Methodical field survey to identify and document pollution in the environment surrounding the facility
+A systematic field survey to identify and document pollution in the immediate vicinity of the facility

 Scientific analysis phase

-Rigorous processing of data collected according to validated scientific protocols, development of critical thinking and interpretation skills
+Rigorous analysis of collected data in accordance with validated scientific protocols, and the development of critical thinking and interpretive skills

-Structured formulation of requests and demands based on observations, preparation of advocacy actions to engage local stakeholders (local authorities, businesses, associations)
+Formulating structured requests and demands based on observations, and preparing advocacy initiatives to engage local stakeholders (local governments, businesses, and organizations)

 This comprehensive approach empowers your high school students to become true agents of change: they learn to turn their scientific observations into concrete ways to take action in their local communities, thereby developing their sense of civic responsibility and their ability to take initiative.